cbaziotis/ntua-slp-semeval2018/README.md

 - `trained`: this is where all the model checkpoints are saved.
 - `utils`: contains helper functions

-Full documentation of the source code will be posted soon.
+**Note**: Full documentation of the source code will be posted soon.